Consecration (band): History

 The band was formed in 2000 in Belgrade.
 Over the years the line-up has frequently been in a state of change, ranging all the way from three to six members before finally stabilizing in form of a three-piece band.
 The only member that was in the founding lineup and still plays in the band is the lead singer/guitarist Danilo Nikodinovski.

-Their debut album, "aux", was recorded in 2006.
+Their debut album, aux, was recorded in 2006.
 It consisted of seven tracks that all together last for near an hour.
-Dissatisfied with the lack of interest by local labels, the band decided to put both "aux" and the live album entitled "live 2nd april 2008" (containing five new tracks at the time) for free download in mid 2008.
-The release of "aux" was followed by positive local and foreign critics alike, praising the band's will and ability to refresh the dull Serbian heavy music scene.
+Dissatisfied with the lack of interest by local labels, the band decided to put both aux and the live album entitled live 2nd april 2008 (containing five new tracks at the time) for free download in May 2008.
+The release of aux was followed by positive local and foreign critics alike, praising the band's will and ability to refresh the dull Serbian heavy music scene.
 In the meantime, the band's fan base was growing rapidly, making it one of the most popular underground bands in Serbia.

-In 2010, the band's second studio album titled ".avi" was released.
+In 2010, the band's second studio album titled .avi was released.
 This time, the album was released through Geenger Records from Croatia, as once again Serbian record companies failed to make an offer that would interest the band.
-After the release of ".avi", David Lazar Galić, a longtime bassist of the band (and also a founding member of Draconic), left the band due to personal issues and was replaced by Ivan Aranđelović.
+After the release of .avi, David Lazar Galić, a longtime bassist of the band (and also a founding member of Draconic), left the band due to personal issues and was replaced by Ivan Aranđelović.
 Consecration's live performances are rated very highly because of the big amount of energy presented on them.
 They played on several festivals in the region such as EXIT Fest, FENODOM and ARF Festival, along with others.
-They also performed live with the likes of The Ocean, Block Out, Knut, Hesus Attor, Charon and To/Die/For.
-The band already has already written a couple of new songs that will be present in the following release that's yet to be announced.
-These songs ("Vertikala", "Debeli Leptir" and "H1N1") are occasionally being played at the band's latest shows.
+They also performed live with the likes of Neurosis, The Ocean, Block Out, Knut, Hesus Attor, Charon and To/Die/For.